 Thales turned to Porter, asking him to exercise his power to suppress audit information contrary to public interest.
 The AG conceded.
 Although, not only did he flag commercial interests as a reason to ban the release, but he also threw in national security concerns just for good measure.

-Civil Liberties Australia (CLA) CEO Bill Rowlings reminded Sydney Criminal Lawyers that right before the 2019 federal election Porter, as attorney general, stacked the Administrative Affairs Tribunal with Liberal and National judicial officers, “when he thought the Coalition was going to lose”.
+Civil Liberties Australia (CLA) CEO Bill Rowlings reminded Sydney Criminal Lawyers that right before the 2019 federal election Porter, as attorney general, stacked the Administrative Appeals Tribunal with Liberal and National judicial officers, “when he thought the Coalition was going to lose”.

 On 21 February last year, Porter appointed 34 new members to the AAT, which included six former Liberal and Nationals MPs, as well as eight former Coalition staffers.